Disneyland Area / Anaheim Hotel Discounts

-A great resource for promotional Disneyland-area hotel rates is aRes Travel, which specializes in Southern California hotels. aRes Travel is actually located in Southern California and offers reservations for most of the local hotels as well as discounted tickets for many attractions.
+A great resource for promotional Disneyland-area hotel rates is aRes Travel, which specializes in Southern California hotels. aRes Travel is actually located in Southern California and offers reservations for most of the local hotels.
 You can book online with them, or call and speak with an actual person at (800) 680-0977.

 Two good sites to check out for hotel deals are Expedia and Travelocity.
-These travel agencies are constantly engaged in a battle to control the online travel market, so they are extremely competitive on price.
-I usually find the best deals overall on Expedia, but it’s worth checking both sites if you have the time.
+The two companies are effectively the same, but they will sometimes list different deals between the two, so it’s worth checking both sites if you have the time.